algernon/keyboardio-worklog/worklog.md

 * There were a few plugins which used obsolete interfaces in their examples, those were corrected too.
 * Fixed [Kaleidoscope-HostOS#8][kaleidoscope-hostos/8].
 * Closed [Kaleidoscope-EEPROM-Keymap-Programmer#8][kaleidoscope-eeprom-keymap-programmer/8].
+* Fixed [Kaleidoscope-TypingBreaks#12][kaleidoscope-typingbreaks/12], by cherry-picking the patch, resolving the conflict, and extending it a little.

  [kaleidoscope-hostos/10]: https://github.com/keyboardio/Kaleidoscope-HostOS/pull/10